Residential Tenancies Disputes

 - such other order as the ACAT considers appropriate.

 A party can request written reasons for the decision of the ACAT within 14 days of the date of the order.
-A party to an ACAT hearing may appeal to the ACAT Appeal President on a question of law or fact from a decision of the ACAT in the first instance.
-Appeals must be instituted no later than 28 days after receipt of notice of the order, unless the Appeal President allows for an extension of time.
+A party to an ACAT hearing may appeal internally to ACAT on a question of law or fact from a decision of the ACAT in the first instance.
+Appeals must be instituted no later than 28 days from the date of the order, unless the President or a Presidential Member allows for an extension of time.
 Appeal forms are available from the ACAT website and from the Tribunal registry.
 A fee applies to applications for appeal.

-IMPORTANT NOTICE: When written reasons for decision are requested from the ACAT, a copy of those reasons are posted in full on the ACAT website.
+IMPORTANT NOTICE: When written reasons for decision are requested from the ACAT, a copy of those reasons may be posted in full on the ACAT website.

 The ACAT has a responsibility and a duty to those who approach it to facilitate dispute resolution which is quick, simple and inexpensive.

-Parties can expect the staff of the ACAT to provide a timely, efficient and sensitive service to all users accessing the ACAT.
+Parties can expect the staff of the ACAT to provide a timely service to all users accessing the ACAT.
 Staff of the ACAT will also provide assistance with applications and advice regarding the preparation of relevant documents.

 ACAT staff are unable to offer legal advice or inform parties of their legal rights and obligations.
 If a party requires legal assistance or advice, the staff of the ACAT are able to refer parties to the relevant services where such guidance can be sought.

 ACAT hearings are open to the public unless, for exceptional reasons, the ACAT is of the opinion that the proceedings should be closed.
-The staff however, are unable to provide information concerning matters being processed unless the requesting person is a party to the proceedings.
+Information on access to ACAT files can be found here.

 To assist the ACAT in disposing of matters in a timely, cost effective and efficient manner; please remember to: